Crossrail impact on north and northeast London

-By 2018, 40 Crossrail stations will exist across London with ten new stations being created at Abbey Wood, Canary Wharf, Bond Street, Farringdon, Custom House, Liverpool Street, Paddington, Tottenham Court Road, Whitechapel and Woolwich.
+By early 2019, 40 Crossrail stations will exist across London with ten new stations being created at Abbey Wood, Canary Wharf, Bond Street, Farringdon, Custom House, Liverpool Street, Paddington, Tottenham Court Road, Whitechapel and Woolwich.
 This will deliver a 10% increase in capacity on London’s rail and underground network, support 55,000 new jobs, be instrumental in helping to deliver 57,000 new homes and bring an extra 1.5 million people to within a 45-minute commute of central London.

 We have seen a significant change in north and north-east London over the last ten years, particularly around the 2012 Olympic games, but in our opinion, Crossrail has the potential to deliver the widest reaching change of recent times.